BrianC24/CodeCollective/README.md

 # Code Collective

-## CodeCollective is a website designed to integrate fun and professionalism within the Redwood Code community.
+## A website designed to integrate fun and professionalism within the Redwood Code community.

 ### Home page
 The home page includes the main languages and libraries that Redwood Code Academy teaches in the first 3 weeks.